IPGP/yannospy/README.md

 # PyModes
 This repository contains classes to handle elastic eigenfunctions of the Earth.
-At the moment these need to be calculated using the normal mode code 'yannos'.
+At the moment these have to be calculated using the normal mode code 'yannos'.
-Kernel calculation is available but NOT YET PROPERLY BENCHMARKED.
-The code will soon be able to compute some simple seismograms.
+1D isotropic vs/vp Kernel calculation is available but NOT YET PROPERLY BENCHMARKED.

-YOU ARE WELCOME TO USE IT BUT THIS IS WORK IN PROGRESS AND CONTAINS BUGS AND ERRORS
+YOU ARE WELCOME TO USE IT BUT THIS IS WORK IN PROGRESS AND CONTAINS BUGS, ERRORS, AND UNFINISHED FEATURES